anyuser/unity-input/readme.md

 ## FEATURES

-- Different device configs for different Operating systems
+- Different device configs for different controller types and operating systems
 - Unplug & Plug new controllers while playing, they get initialized automatically with the right configuration
-- Support for up to 8 gamepads with mixed configurations & multiple keyboard configurations
+- Support for up to 4 gamepads with mixed configurations & multiple keyboard configurations
 - Always get input from the last active device (for singleplayer games)